 Considering the available information and the stable nature of requirements in this project, I would lean towards recommending the waterfall model.
-This model is suitable for projects with clear and well-defined requirements, which is the case for the online agriculture product store project.
+However, it's important to consider that the final decision should be made based on a comprehensive understanding of the project requirements, available resources, and the preferences and expertise of the project team and SMEs involved.